javimangal/pragmatic-trials-aging/README.md

 │   └── output_tables     <- Other output for the manuscript or reports (PG)
 └── R                     <- Source code for this project (HW)
 ```

+# PRECIS-2 Examples
+An example of two hypothetical trials, one being explanatory and the other pragmatic on the [PRECIS-2](https://www.precis-2.org/Help/Documentation/Help) spectrum is available in the [PRECIS-2-example repository](https://github.com/javimangal/PRECIS-2-example).

 ## License